smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 <Empty Data Set>

-Adding an ISNULL function to the inner query is one way to alleviate the issue of NULL markers.
+Adding an 'ISNULL' function to the inner query is one way to alleviate the issue of NULL markers.

 ```sql
 SELECT  DISTINCT